AdarshDogra-CloudDevops/azurelabguide/gettingstarted.md

-# Exercise 1 – Logging into Azure Account
+# Logging into Azure Account

 Follow the steps below to log in to your Azure account: